Australian Tertiary Admission Rank (ATAR)

-The ATAR is a number between 0.00 and 99.95 and indicates a student’s position relative to all the students who started high school with them in Year 7.
+The Australian Tertiary Admission Rank (ATAR) is a number between 0.00 and 99.95 that indicates a student’s position relative to all the students who started high school with them in Year 7.
 So, an ATAR of 80.00 means that you are 20 per cent from the top of your Year 7 group (not your Year 12 group).

 The average ATAR is usually around 70.00.

 If everyone from Year 7 went on to achieve an ATAR, the average ATAR would be 50.00.
 But because some students leave early and the ones who stay on to receive an ATAR are a smaller, more academically able group, the average ATAR is higher.